jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

     COPY ./bin/Release/netcoreapp1.1/publish .
     ```

     You will notice that this copies the files at ```bin/Release/netcoreapp1.1/``` to the container.
-We have not yet built our project so we could use the command line to restore the packages, build the source and then use the above Dockerfile (*if you don't have dotnet core installed skip to step 3*):
+We have not yet built our project so we could use the command line to restore the packages, build the source and then use the above Dockerfile.

+    > Note: *if you don't have dotnet core installed skip to step 3.*  Read the steps below to understand how it would work.

     ```
     dotnet restore